cristiandruta/monitoring-framework/README.md

 Reducing the energy consumption is a leading design constraint of current and future HPC systems.
 Aside from investing into energy-efficient hardware, optimizing applications is key to substantially reduce the energy consumption of HPC cluster.
 Software developers, however, are usually in the dark when it gets to energy consumption of their applications; HPC clusters rarely provide capabilities to monitor energy consumption on a fine granular level.
 Predicting the energy consumption of specific applications is even more difficult when the allocated hardware resources vary at each execution.
 In order to lower the hurdle of energy-aware development, we present ATOM---a light-weight neAr-real Time mOnitoring fraMework.

+## Experiment Database
+We maintain a public database that holds monitoring data for experiments performed on our EXCESS cluster, or submitted via the RESTful API service as a post-analysis step.
+Feel free to explore our data [here](http://mf.excess-project.eu).

 ## Features
 - Fundamental set of diverse plugins (from network monitoring over CPU performance to embedded system monitoring)
 - Offers stable update rates for individual plugins of up to 20ms